Gresham Wagner

 Gresham Wagner (born August 21, 1997) is an American racing driver who competes in the Mazda MX-5 Cup and Toyota GR Cup North America.

-He was the 2021 and 2024 champion of the Mazda MX-5 Cup, the 2024 champion of the Toyota GR Cup, as well as the TCA class champion of the TC America Series in 2022.
+Wagner was the 2021 and 2024 champion of the Mazda MX-5 Cup, the 2024 champion of the Toyota GR Cup, as well as the TCA class champion of the TC America Series in 2022.

 Career

 Early career

 Wagner grew up around racing, watching his father compete at local short tracks before jumping behind the wheel himself at the age of five.
 At the age of nine, he made his national karting debut, competing as high as the WKA Manufacturer's Cup in 2007.
 However, Wagner's karting career would be cut short in his early teens, as he was forced to have back surgery as a result of developing scoliosis.
 Following the surgery, a thoracic-lumbar spinal fusion, he found it too painful and difficult to compete competitively in karting, causing him to step away from the sport.
 After two years away from racing, he was re-introduced to the sport via the Skip Barber Racing School, and he made plans to compete in the Global MX-5 Cup shortly thereafter.